VldKnd/WeaklySupervisedRegression/README.md

-# WeaklySupervisedRegression
-Weakly Supervised Regression Using Wasserstein Distance Minimisation and Mainfold Reguarization
+# Weakly Supervised Regression Using Wasserstein Distance Minimisation and Mainfold Reguarization